 We normally calculate and pay gross interest once your matter is concluded.

 Interest rates vary over time.
 We calculate interest at a fair rate which reflects the rates paid from time to time by our bank on our client account.
 We will review the interest rates quarterly and also whenever the Bank of England changes its base rate.

 Each of your matters will be treated separately and we will not combine interest payments between all your transactions when calculating this figure unless we consider this to be unfair.

 In determining the period over which interest is to be calculated, we will look at the following: the period between the date when the relevant funds received by us clear our account and when we send the funds or cheque is raised.

-There may be specific exceptions to this arrangement but only where we agree this in writing with you.
-You can request that you are not paid interest, if for example you do not want to receive it for religious or tax reasons.
+There may be specific exceptions to this arrangement but only where we agree on this in writing with you.
+You can request that you are not paid interest if, for example, you do not want to receive it for religious or tax reasons.

 4. Additional factors

 Interest earned on money held by us is subject to tax.
 It will be passed on without deduction and the recipient is personally responsible for declaring this to the relevant authorities.